ymyke/tessa/README.md

-# tessa – a package for asset identity & information access
+# tessa

+**Find financial assets and get their price history without worrying about different APIs or rate limiting.**

-tessa is a small package to help you easily search asset identifiers (e.g., tickers) and retrieve (currently price) information for assets in different categories such stocks, crypto, etfs, etc.
+tessa is a small package to help you **easily search asset identifiers** (e.g., tickers) and **retrieve price information** for assets in different categories such as stocks, crypto, etfs, etc.

-tessa builds on investpy and pycoingecko and offers a simplified and somewhat unified interface.
+tessa builds on investpy and pycoingecko and offers **a simplified and somewhat unified interface**.
 This applies especially to investpy, which for some reason has different ways of finding assets and accessing the respective data.

 Why these two packages? [investpy](https://github.com/alvarobartt/investpy) offers